strongbigsea/kindle/README.md

 # kindle
-This is a Kindle note handler
+This is a Kindle note hander
+second gedit